mohamedhayibor/Rx-CycleJS-reviewNotes/README.md

 ```

 Sounds like a lot?
 It is and you will most likely get confused (like I did) if you're not thinking about the request in a structural manner.
-- The first step is outlining the four steps that are being taken,
+- The first step is outlining the four steps that are being taken
 - Figure out which task come from where (read => sources, write => sinks)